 Another use for epoxy resins in jewellery manufacturing is that they can be used for coating and casting amongst many others applications thanks to its properties and the wide variety of formats available.

 The formulation of Araldite 2011 provides a liquid resin, which is easy to mix and can be poured into molds, gaps and diverse shapes.

-Features of Araldite 2011:
+Features of Araldite 2011

 Table of Contents

-- Good adhesion to a wide variety of substrates.
+- Good adhesion to a wide variety of substrates

 - Transparency and resistance to aging

-Jewelry Making Epoxy adhesive resins are mainly used for bonding stones, but can be used for coating applications by providing reinforcements and different properties that are important to the final piece.
+Jewellery Making Epoxy adhesive resins are mainly used for bonding stones, but can be used for coating applications by providing reinforcements and different properties that are important to the final piece.

 Product packaging can also display a web address with additional downloadable security guidelines and information.